smarky7CD/ZKS/README.md

 ### Enum Sets

 The data stored in a ZKS must be stored as an enumerated set.
-That is, items need to be stored in a map that maps integers (up to some max value) to a boolean value indicating set-membership .
+That is, items need to be stored in a map that maps integers (up to some max value) to a boolean value indicating set-membership.

 For instance one can create a set with maximally 10 values as such: